 Individuals coming from a foreign country to work in the United States must first obtain permission from the U.S. government.
 Those who want to work and live in the U.S. permanently should apply for permanent resident status (most commonly referred to as a "green card"), which allows non-citizens to work at any job, anywhere in the country.
-Those who wish to live and work in the U.S. temporarily, or who don't qualify for a green card, can apply for a temporary work visa.
+Those working in the U.S. temporarily, or who don't qualify for a green card, can apply for a temporary work visa.

 See "Visiting the U.S." for introductory information about visiting the country temporarily as a tourist or business professional, to seek medical treatment, to attend conventions or social organization events, and other purposes not related to employment.

-Foreign visitors who want to work in the U.S. should consider the following information, with respect to U.S. immigration laws and procedures:
+Foreign visitors who are working in the U.S. or would like to should consider the following information, with respect to U.S. immigration laws and procedures:

 - The Department of State's "Temporary Worker Visas" provides detailed information about employment-based non-immigrant visas, including explanations of the various types of temporary worker visas (such as H-1B and H-2A visas).